Khushal9913/Elsner_Project1/README.md

 # ⚛️ Elsner_Project1

 **Elsner_Project1** is a front-end React project initialized using **Create React App**.
-It provides a scalable structure and a modern development workflow for building dynamic single-page applications (SPAs) with React.
+It provides a scalable structure and a modern development workflow for building dynamic single-page applications with React.

 ---